rruy/quake-log/README.md

   }
 }...
 ```
-For return specific game with reasons of killeds
+For return specific game with reasons of killeds:
 ```
 $ ruby lib/main.rb -g game_11 -k
 ```